dwayne/playwhe/README.rst

 Usage
 -----

-The library currently supports the implementation of the CLI.
+The library supports the implementation of the CLI.
 In the future, a developer would also be able to use the library within another application to query a database of Play Whe results in useful and interesting ways.

 **So what can the CLI do?**

 There are 3 main things you can do with :code:`playwhe` on the command-line:

 1. Initialize a database for storing Play Whe results.
-2. Load Play Whe results from a CSV file into the database.
+2. Load existing Play Whe results from a CSV file into the database.
-3. Sync or update the database with the latest results from NLCB's servers.
+3. Update the database with the latest results from NLCB's servers.

 **Initialize**